 Welcome to the Skyline College Balanced Scorecard Web page.
-The Balanced Scorecard (BSC) is a strategic management system adopted by the Skyline College Institutional Planning Committee (a participatory governance committee) as a way to enhance the existing college-wide planning process.
+The Balanced Scorecard (BSC) is a strategic management system adopted by Skyline College as a way to enhance the existing college-wide planning process.
 The BSC translates the college vision and mission into meaningful indicators that are directly linked to college goals and strategies.
 The BSC provides a vehicle for collaborative decision-making by measuring, tracking and communicating performance of goals and strategies.

 The Balanced Scorecard makes use of a set of core indicators that define and measure institutional effectiveness.
 This effectiveness is viewed from four perspectives, each with a balance of financial and non-financial indicators and measures: Internal Stakeholders, External Stakeholders, Financial and Operational Performance, and Growth and Innovation.
 The BSC incorporates a balance of lead indicators that identify what the college puts into the system to drive performance, and lag indicators that identify outputs or explanations of institutional performance.
 These outcomes are reported through a Scorecard that tells how well the college is performing.